-- > Expand / Contract Expands or contracts the edit window.

-- Image: Book and Pasted text.
+- Image: Hyperlink selected text.
 You may need to reset links copied and pasted from another source.

-- Solution Selected text from Microsoft Word and paste into text pane.

 - Insert a table.

-- #= Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.
+- > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

 - Indent text.

-- 🖶 Outdent text.
+- Henry Outdent text.

+- > 2 Remove formatting.

+- $\succ \Omega$ Insert a symbol.

+- Units an emoticon.

+- A Preview the display of text and images.

+- Upload a file or image.

 - Set selected text to subscript.

-- \succ x^{} Set selected text to superscript.
+- x^a Set selected text to superscript.

-- Image: Second Second

-- > Insert special characters and symbols.
+- > Toggle full screen mode for editing and viewing.